AU PAIR HOST FAMILY RESOURCES

 The regulations are included in the Host Family Guidelines for a Successful Year available on your host family site.
 The Code of Federal Regulations can also be found online; au pair regulations are sited at section 62.31.

 The Social Security Administration will issue a “Valid for Work Only With DHS Authorization” social security card to any au pair/companion participating in a Department of State-authorized au pair program.
 To apply for a restricted working social security card, the au pair must go in person to the local Social Security Office in her community.
-She must go four days after her arrival in the United States with the following documents:
+She must go four business days after her arrival in the United States with the following documents:

 - Valid Passport